Asparaquest Epilogue: A New Beginning

 me create chords and harmonies.

-I limited the number of notes while maintaining sonic variety by switching between different timbres, or "instruments."
+I limited the number of notes while maintaining sonic variety by switching between different waveforms, or "instruments."

 The synthesizer I used allowed me to approximate the sound of the Game Boy's unique Wave channel, which uses user-supplied waveforms.
-This let me convincingly mimic real instruments, such as the violin using the waveform pictured here.
+This let me mimic real instruments, such as the violin using the waveform pictured here.
+That's one of the signature sounds of this game.

-In one track, I also severely bitcrushed my vocals to mimic the Wave channel's other function - playing back samples.
-It's debatable if I bitcrushed them enough, but to my credit, nobody really knew I included mumble rapping in the game before I told them.
+In one track, I also severely bitcrushed my vocals to mimic the Wave channel's other (rarely used) function - playing back samples.
+This was a bit of a creative liberty, but who wouldn't want a Game Boy game with mumble rapping?

 These tricks allowed me to make chiptune music that feels like the "realistic" music I imagined in my head.
 Y'know, with the violins and guitars.